Deactivates the specified storage location. To obtain a list of all existing storage locations, query the STORAGE_LOCATIONS system table.

-If a location is the last available storage for its associated objects, you can retire it only if you set enforce-storage-move to
+If a location is the last available storage for its associated objects, you can retire it only if you set enforce to

 When you retire a storage location:

 - By default, if the storage location being retired contains stored data, the data is not moved.
 Thus, you cannot drop the storage location.
 Instead, Vertica removes the stored data through one or more mergeouts.
-To drop the location immediately after retiring it, set parameter enforce-storage-move to true.
+To drop the location immediately after retiring it, set enforce to true.

-- If the storage location being retired is used only for temp files or you use enforce-storage-move, you can drop the location.
-See Dropping Storage Locations in the Administrator's Guide, and
+- If the storage location being retired is used only for temp files or you use enforce, you can drop the location.
+See Dropping Storage Locations and DROP_LOCATION.

 Monitoring Storage Locations